linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 8- Markets, Meltdowns, and Arbitrage/Class Note 13 The LTCM Meltdown.md

 	</tbody>
 </table>

-Supposeinstead that thingsplay out differently on and after date 1.TheRussian default causes panic selling at date 1 by noise traders,    when LTCM already has a position of 20.The noise trade at 1 is now -30 .If this loss is large enough to force LTCM out immediately at date 1,    forcing them to sell 20 at date 1,    look at the meltdown in table 3:
+Supposeinstead that thingsplay out differently on and after date 1.TheRussian default causes panic selling at date 1 by noise traders,    when [[Class Note 13 The LTCM Meltdown|LTCM]] already has a position of 20.The noise trade at 1 is now -30 .If this loss is large enough to force [[Class Note 13 The LTCM Meltdown|LTCM]] out immediately at date 1,    forcing them to sell 20 at date 1,    look at the meltdown in table 3:

-Table 3: A meltdown after the Russian default,     if LTCM must liquidate immediately
+Table 3: A meltdown after the Russian default,     if [[Class Note 13 The LTCM Meltdown|LTCM]] must liquidate immediately

 <table>
 	<tbody>